Salma-El-Alaoui/BFFSocialNetwork/README.md

 # BFFSocialNetwork

-Manage a social network in a Hbase table.
+Manage a social network in a HBase table.

 Build
 -----